Isham Park: Boundaries

 The southeastern boundary of the park is Broadway - originally Kingsbridge Road - between one city-lot northeast of Isham Street and a complex of apartment buildings between where West 213th and 214th Streets would be.

 The southwest boundary is the rear property line of the buildings on Isham Street between Broadway and Park Terrace West, and then Isham Street itself to Seaman Avenue.

 The northwest boundary in practical terms is Seaman Avenue between Isham Street and West 214th Street.
-(Legally, Isham Park still extends under the Inwood Hill Park ballfields to its former extents at what was the bend in the Harlem River.)
+(An irregular parcel of land at the eastern edge of Inwood Hill Park remains legally zoned as Isham Park along Seaman Avenue, West 214th Street, and Indian Road; its remaining boundaries no longer correspond to any existing physical features.)

 The northeast boundary is complex.
 It begins at West 214th Street between Seaman and Park Terrace West, except that 214th Street there is a set of stairs and not a street.
 In the next section, between Park Terrace West and Park Terrace west, the park's boundary is the rear property line of the buildings on the southwest side of West 215th Street.
 Finally, as stated above, between Park Terrace East and Broadway, the boundary is the property line of the apartment complex between where West 213th and 214th Streets would be.